unoplatform/uno.chefs/doc/navigation/XamlNavigation.md

 uid: Uno.Recipes.XamlNavigation
 ---

-# How-To: Navigate in Xaml
+# How to Navigate with Xaml

 ## Problem

-Navigation implementations vary between platforms, and it can be time-consuming to create and manage all the different navigation methods with each their own destination and data.
+Navigating between pages often involves managing code-behind logic to handle different navigation methods as well as maintaining states, often with data that's already available in the view layer of the app.
+This can make the code feel bulkier than it needs to be, and it tightly couples the UI layer with navigation methods in the model.

 ## Solution

-Uno Navigation simplifies development by abstracting away platform-specific navigation implementations and promotes code reusability, which allows you to focus on building features rather than managing navigation intricacies.
+Uno Navigation Extensions allows you to streamline XAML navigation by leveraging attached properties such as Navigation.Request and Navigation.Data.
+This approach simplifies the process of navigating and passing data between pages, allowing it to all be done directly in XAML.
+In most cases it promotes better readability and separation of concerns by keeping everything navigation related in the view layer.

 ### Chefs Example